panyanyany/beeprint/README.md

 Import beeprint as pp
 ---
 ```
-from beeprint.printer import beeprint as pp
+from beeprint import beeprint as pp
 ```

 Print dict